davepinch/pinchy.cc/content/topics/astronomy/constellations/perseus/Perseus_IAU.svg.md

   - Perseus
   - star chart
   - SVG
+  - Perseus (constellation) (en.wikipedia.org)
 ---
-N. constellation, S. of Cassiopeia, W. of brighter Auriga.
+> N. constellation, S. of Cassiopeia, W. of brighter Auriga.
 One very bright star: Alpha Persei.
 Gamma, Delta drawn to connect, but via Iota & Kappa to Beta.
 By Epsilon S. reaches Xi and Zeta.
 Lambda & Mu oppose Theta limb.
 Eta is N. of Tau in N.